w3c/wai-develop-training/_accessibility-training/topics.md

 ### Suggestions for speakers

--   **Demonstration:** Show examples of using assistive technologies and adaptive strategies, and/or show [videos of people with disabilities using the Web ![- external page](/Icons/offsite.png)](http://www.uiaccess.com/accessucd/resources_videos.html).
+-   **Demonstration:** Show examples of using assistive technologies and adaptive strategies, and/or show videos linked above.
 -   **Activity/Demonstration:** Explore the usage of accessible versus inaccessible websites, while using the keyboard only to navigate;
     wearing mittens or gardening gloves; very fast mouse pointer;